dayhaysoos/use-shopping-cart/README.md

 > A React Hook that handles shopping cart state and logic for Stripe.

-**⚠️ v4.0.0-alpha requires React 19** - If you're using React 18, please use [v3.x](https://github.com/dayhaysoos/use-shopping-cart/tree/v3.2.0).
+**⚠️ v4 requires React 19** - If you're using React 18, please use [v3.x](https://github.com/dayhaysoos/use-shopping-cart/tree/v3.2.0).

-> **Note:** v4.0.0 is under active development.
-The React 19 upgrade is complete, with Redux removal and TypeScript migration coming soon.
+> **Note:** `v4.0.0-rc.1` is the current release candidate.
+React 19 support is complete, and v4 now uses the class-based cart architecture.

 https://useshoppingcart.com